Cirkit Designer Logo

 Parameter Value

-Operating Voltage 5V to 24V DC
+Operating Voltage 12V DC (typical)

-Current Consumption 50mA to 200mA (depending on the model)
+Current Consumption 100-300 mA (depending on the model)

-Detection Range 0.5m to 10m
+Detection Range 0.5m to 10m (varies by model)

 Output Type Digital (High/Low) or Relay Output